 An old saying in dance education is that there are two type of schools.
 One teaches dances and the other teaches how to dance.
-The difference is how much of dance class time is spent on learning routines and how much is spent on learning technique.
+The difference is how much of dance class times is spent on learning routines and how much is spent on learning technique.
 Classical ballet has the same structure worldwide if taught in the historic format.
 A series of exercises make up Barre, center work, and across the floor.
 The exercises are varied (combinations) but the class structure is always the same.
 This practice is hundreds of years old and the same around the globe in respected ballet institutions.
 If a school spends much time rehearsing productions in class, the level of training is simply lower by nature.
-The Wilmington School of Ballet never rehearses any routines until the spring semester, and then only a small portion of our dance school class time is spent on recital.
+The wilmington School of ballet never rehearses any routines until the spring semester and then it is a small portion of our dance school class time spent on recital.

 Variety -Is there diversity in class offerings and faculty to train a well rounded dancer?